Skip to main content

 To effectively analyze your form’s performance, it’s essential to understand the key metrics Formora tracks.
 These statistics provide a clear picture of how users interact with your forms, from initial view to final submission.
+This page delves into the definitions, importance, and interpretation of these fundamental metrics as presented in your analytics dashboard.

 Core Form Performance Metrics